Clicky

 A painted steel option is great for someone who doesn’t use their trailer much and only needs something cheap and simple.

-Avoid steel trailers if you ride in saltwater or the ocean.
+I suggest avoiding steel trailers if you ride in saltwater or the ocean.
 They will rust and corrode over time, even if painted.

-Important Trailer Sizing!
+Important Sizing!

-Trailer sizes vary for jet skis.
+It’s important to note that trailer sizes vary for jet skis.
 Just because it can carry two doesn’t mean it can fit YOUR two.

 There are small double trailers for small Sparks or EX’s, but they won’t fit Sea-Doo GTX or Yamaha FX.

-Older trailers were made for smaller models, and newer jet skis are larger, even those made in the last 5 years.
+Something people don’t realize but, older trailers were made for smaller models, and newer jet skis are larger, even those made in the last 5 years.
 Pay attention to width and length.

 A too-wide of jet skis won’t fit another of similar size.
 Length matters, as a longer model can make the trailer unbalanced.